Mini-class

 In MoE (Mixture-of-Experts) models, training–inference mismatch often first appears as routing inconsistency: even with identical parameters, the inference and training stacks may route tokens to different experts because of small differences in operators, parallelism, or numerics.
 A natural engineering response is routing replay: during rollout (inference), record the actual expert paths, and during training, force the model to reuse these routing decisions.

-These methods are often intuitively described as “implementing Constraint 2 and shrinking $\alpha_1$.”
+These methods are often described as “implementing behavior-reference correction” or even “shrinking $\alpha_1$.”
 From the three-policy TRPO perspective, a more precise statement is:

-Routing replay does not tighten the original surrogate objective via a constraint; instead, it rewrites the surrogate objective into one that is conditioned on / replaces the routing.
+Routing replay does not directly shrink the original policy-distance terms; instead, it rewrites the surrogate objective into one that is conditioned on / replaces the routing.
 It makes routing mismatch invisible in the loss, but it does not actually shrink the true policy distances $\alpha_0$ or $\alpha_1$.

 Below I’ll sketch a minimal abstraction that is sufficient to make this concrete.